Local Invariant Structures in the Dynamics of Capillary Water Jet: Hyperbolic Invariant Submanifods

 \subsection{The Stable and Unstable Manifold}

 We have all the ingredients needed to prove Theorem~\ref{Main1}.
-In this subsection, we will construct the local stable manifold, while the unsatble manifold can be obtained by reverse in time.
+In this subsection, we will construct the local stable manifold, while the unstable manifold is constructed simply by reversing time.
+Note that by Remark \ref{RT_Case}, in case of periodic boundary condition, we can simply take $\mu$ as in (\ref{mu_fix}) to ensure $E_\st^\mu=E_\st$.
+Therefore, we shall prove Theorem~\ref{Main1} by a unified argument.